 Red dot on the map of Europe

-The country's largest coal-fired thermal power plant is located in the city of Tuzla, located in the north-east of the country, and is the largest source of sulfur oxide emissions, producing 50,000 to 60,000 tons a year, says Samir Lemeš from Eko forum Zenica.
+The country's largest coal-fired thermal power plant is located in the city of Tuzla which is located in the north-east of the country.
+This power plant is the largest source of sulfur oxide emissions, it produces 50,000 to 60,000 tons a year according to Samir Lemeš from Eko forum Zenica.

 "Sulfur oxide emissions from the Tuzla power plant are roughly three times the sulfur oxide emissions from all the power plants operated in the Czech Republic by its largest electricity producer, CEZ," stated Lemeš, a professor at Zenica University.
 For comparison, all major sulfur dioxide polluters combined released about 97,000 tons of SO2 in 2016.

 The Tuzla Power Station, operated by Elektroprivreda BiH, also releases around 5,000 tons of nitrogen oxides every year.
-"It is reasonable to assume that potential modernization and investments into a better technology would cause these high-emissions to drop by 90%," the Bosnian-Herzegovinian expert believes.
+"It is reasonable to assume that potential modernization and investments into a better technology would cause these high-emissions to drop by 90%," concludes the Bosnian-Herzegovinian expert.